-How To Set Up Business In Turkey - Guide To Opening A Company In Turkey For Foreigners - Shareholders - Turkey
+How To Set Up Business In Turkey - Guide To Opening A Company In Turkey For Foreigners

 How to Set up Business in Turkey

 Opening a company in Turkey for foreigners is subject to the same rules as Turkish citizens.
 The procedures are completed shortly after the preparation of the necessary documents and their submission to the trade registry offices.
-However, if there are deficiencies, the company establishment application will be rejected, leading to time and money loss.
-Therefore, it is recommended that individuals wishing to set up a company in Turkey seek assistance from a lawyer.
-The general steps on how to set up business in Turkey are outlined below:
+However, if there are mistakes, the company set up application will be rejected, resulting in time and money loss.
+Therefore, it is recommended to seek assistance from a law firm in Turkey.
+The general steps on how to set up a business in Turkey are outlined below:

 1. Decide on the trade name